-The Interbranch Commission generally supports Proposed Rule 470, which appears designed to reduce the instances in which Pennsylvanians have their driver's license suspended for falling behind on LFO payments.
-Pursuant to that purpose, subdivision (a) would increase the time frame within which a defendant must respond to a citation or summons in a summary case from 10 to 30 days.
+The Commission generally supports Proposed Rule 470, which appears designed to reduce the instances in which Pennsylvanians' driver's licenses are suspended due to their falling behind on LFO payments.
+In furtherance of that purpose, subdivision (a) would increase the time frame within which a defendant must respond to a citation or summons from 10 to 30 days.
 We support this change.
 The suspension of one's license is a significant deprivation of liberty.
 Ensuring that individuals have sufficient time to respond in the manner best tailored to the resolution of their cases is essential to the equitable dispensation of justice.

-When one's license is suspended, the individual is at risk of being unable to commute to work.
-That individual is faced with a difficult choice to either jeopardize one's employment status or drive with a suspended license to retain employment.
+As we noted in our comments in 2024, when one's license is suspended, the individual is at risk of being unable to commute to work.
+That individual is faced with a difficult choice: jeopardize one's employment status, or drive with a suspended license to retain employment.
 While the latter choice more directly increases the chances that the individual will be convicted on new charges in the future, so too does the former.
 When a person loses his or her job, "acquisitive criminal activities such as larceny or robbery might become comparatively more attractive as a means of making up for lost income."
-In either circumstance, the increased risk of recidivism increases courts' expenditure of resources downstream, a consequence that Act 163 explicitly seeks to avoid.
-The Committee's proposed amendments to subdivision (a) reduce the likelihood of these unintended consequences, providing individuals more time to respond appropriately to a citation or summons.
+In either circumstance, the increased risk of recidivism increases courts' expenditure of resources downstream.
+The Rules Committee's proposed amendments to subdivision (a) reduce the likelihood of these unintended consequences, providing individuals more time to respond appropriately to a citation or summons.